niyukuri/eac_phylo_analysis/README.md

   4. Click on the "Download R for ***your OS***" link at the top of the page.

- **ClusterPicker version 1.2.3** <http://hiv.bio.ed.ac.uk/software.html> Cluster Picker identifies clusters in newick-formatted phyogenetic trees containing thousands of sequences.
-Cut-offs for within cluster genetic distance and bootstrap support are selected by the user.

-  To use ClusterPicker, do the following:

-  1. Install Java 1.6.0 or higher
-  2. Visit the website for downloading instructions for ClusterPicker: <http://hiv.bio.ed.ac.uk/software.html>
-  3. Donwload the ClusterPicker command line version

   **FastTree version 2.1.10** <http://www.microbesonline.org/fasttree/#Install> Reconstructs a phylogenetic tree from a large alignment dataset.
 To install FastTree, do the following: